 - Conducting feasibility studies for climate-resilient housing in coastal areas

-PPCR SIDS pilot countries (Dominica, Haiti, Jamaica, Papua New Guinea, Samoa, Saint Lucia, Tonga) are World Meteorological Organization Small Island Developing States (WMO SIDS) Members.
+*PPCR pilot countries Dominica, Haiti, Jamaica, Papua New Guinea, Samoa, Saint Lucia, Tonga are also members of World Meteorological Organization Small Island Developing States (WMO SIDS).

 Multilateral Development Bank Focal Points: